Fraud, scam cases increasing on Zelle, Senate report finds

 The data for individual banks shows the increase in fraud and scams.
 PNC Bank had 8,848 cases on Zelle in 2020, and is on pace to have roughly 12,300 cases this year.
 US Bank had 14,886 cases in 2020 and had 27,702 cases in 2021.
 Truist had 9,455 cases of fraud and scams on Zelle in 2020, which ballooned to 22,045 last year.

-Warren’s office says ultimately JPMorgan’s data on Zelle did not provide the data they were looking for, so data from JPMorgan is not included in the report.
+Warren’s office says ultimately JPMorgan’s data on Zelle did not provide the information they were looking for, so data from JPMorgan is not included in the report.
 The other banks that did not provide data to Warren’s office were Wells Fargo and Capital One.
-JPMorgan and Early Warning System have not returned a request for comment.
+JPMorgan did not return a request for comment.